 Apply to Boston Conservatory at Berklee by December 1

 Complete Boston Conservatory at Berklee's application for admission by December 1 to be considered for scholarship or other financial aid funds.
 The school doesn't require any other form for scholarship consideration.

-Incoming Students: Submit Your FAFSA by March 1 (February 15 recommended)
+Incoming Students: Submit Your FAFSA by January 15

 Apply for federal financial aid by filling out the Free Application For Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
-Fill out the FAFSA electronically by February 15 or mail it in by January 15 to meet the March 1 deadline.
+Once received, Student Financial Services will review your FAFSA and communicate any additional needs with you.

-Returning students should file the FAFSA electronically by April 15 or mail it in by March 15 to meet the May 1 deadline.
-Financial Aid notifications are emailed to the student's Boston Conservatory address in mid-June.
+Returning students should file the FAFSA electronically.
+Financial Aid notifications will be emailed to the student's Boston Conservatory or Berklee email address.

 Note the FAFSA Code for Boston Conservatory at Berklee: 002126